anof1r/currency-live/README.md

 # ExchangeRate

-This project is a test task from YADRO company [Angular CLI]
+This project is a test task from YADRO company

 ## Development server